-Although marijuana has been legalized for medical purposes in Arizona under the Arizona Medical Marijuana Act, it is still an illegal drug for any other purpose.
-It is a felony to possess, use, sell, produce, transport for sale, import, or transfer marijuana in this state.
+Although marijuana has been legalized for medical and recreational purposes in Arizona under the Arizona Medical Marijuana Act Smart and Safe Arizona Act, there are still laws against its use.
+It is a felony to possess, use, sell, produce, transport for sale, import, or transfer more than the permitted quantity of marijuana in this state.
 If you are facing a felony charge of a marijuana crime or a marijuana DUI charge, it is in your best interests to speak with an experienced Phoenix marijuana attorney as soon as possible.
 Contact the AZ Defenders law office for dedicated advocacy and experienced representation.

-While cannabis is not considered a dangerous drug, under Arizona law (Arizona Revised Statutes Section 13-3405), it is unlawful for Arizona residents to knowingly:
+While cannabis is not considered a dangerous drug, under Arizona law (Arizona Revised Statutes Section 13-3405), it remains unlawful for Arizona residents to knowingly:

 As stated in the statute: